 **CAREER AND COLLEGE PLANNING: Wrenshall School District has a number of requirements to fulfill for students’ career and college planning for students first enrolled in grade eight in 2012-2013 and later.
 This includes offering students in grade 11 an opportunity to participate in a nationally recognized college entrance exam (ACT or SAT) on a school day.
 Wrenshall School will continue to provide the ACT as it’s selected option.

-**WRENSHALL SCHOOL’S ADMINISTRATION OF THE ACT: This year’s ACT testing opportunity will be taking place on Tuesday, February 27th, 2019.
-This is open to all JUNIORS who wish to participate.
+**WRENSHALL SCHOOL’S ADMINISTRATION OF THE ACT: This year’s ACT testing opportunity will be taking place on Wednesday, February 20th, 2019.
+This is open and FREE to all JUNIORS who wish to participate.
 THIS IS AN OPTIONAL EXAM, NOT A REQUIREMENT.

 SAT Reasoning Test measures critical thinking skills, mathematical reasoning and writing skills.
 The 70-minute Math section consists of multiple choice and student produced responses to questions on number and operations; algebra and functions; geometry; and statistics, probability and data analysis.
 The Writing section focuses on grammar, usage and choice, assessed in a 35 minute multiple choice section and a 25-minute student produced essay.